hadronized/blog/You_are_being_spied_on.md

 Of course, most of people “just don’t care”. *“Why should I care that the government knows the litter brand I bought to my cat?
 I don’t give a damned heck as long as they catch bad people*”.
 That’s a point, but that’s also being blind.
-Numeric communication is not only about yourself.
+Digital communication is not only about yourself.
 It’s about people.
 It’s about you and your friends.
 You, and your contacts.
 You can’t choose for them whether they’d like people to watch other their shoulders every now and then.
 If the government has access to your private data, it has access to your